flutter/flutter-intellij/testing.md

 Assuming the app state from above:
 * change the `Button tapped ... times.` line to end in an exclamation point
 * hit the hot reload button in the debugger UI
-* validate that 1) the state persisted (the same number of clicks in the UI), and 2) the text changed to end in an exclamation point
+* validate that
+  1) the state persisted (the same number of clicks in the UI), and
+  2) the text changed to end in an exclamation point
 * change the text back
 * hit the `Full Application Restart` button
 * validate that the text and state resets

+Keybindings:
+* verify that the hot reload keybinding works (on a mac: `ctrl-F5`)

 ## Fresh Install Configuration